Dev-Din/random-quote-generator-backend/README.md

    The server will start running on `http://localhost:9292`.

-## API Endpoints
+## API Routes

-The backend provides the following API endpoints:

-- `GET /quotes/random`: Fetches a random quote from the database.
+- `GET /quotes/random`: Fetches a random quote from the database and returns it in JSON format.

-- `POST /quotes`: Creates a new quote.
-The request body should contain a JSON object with the keys `quote` and `author`.
+- `POST /quotes`: Creates a new quote in the database based on the request body.

-- `PUT /quotes/:id`: Updates an existing quote with the specified ID.
-The request body should contain a JSON object with the keys `quote` and `author`.
+- `PUT /quotes/:id`: Updates an existing quote in the database based on the quote ID and request body.

-- `DELETE /quotes/:id`: Deletes the quote with the specified ID.
+- `DELETE /quotes/:id`: Deletes a quote from the database based on the quote ID.

-## Models

-The backend uses the `Quote` model to interact with the `quotes` table in the database.
-The `Quote` model is defined in the `app.rb` file.

-## Database
+## Deployment

-The database is set up using SQLite3 and consists of a single table named `quotes`.
-The migration file to create this table is located in the `db/migrate` directory.
+To deploy the backend application to a production environment, consider deploying it on a platform like Heroku.

 ## Contributing